environ-developers/Environ/Doc/sphinx/example01.rst

 runs.
 For more accurate results, one may want to refer to martyna-tuckerman (see Q-E input documentation under ‘assume-isolated’), which does require a larger simulation cell (and therefore more physical memory).
 For simulations that require one to retain periodicity in 1 or 2 dimensions (for example, a diffuse-layer simulation), the pbc_dim parameter can be set appropriately.
+More details on this quadratic correction method can be found in the publication [1]_.

 .. literalinclude:: example01.in
    :language: fortran